codematrix/agentic-ai-design-patterns/readme.md

 - Use-case:
   - Obtain a validate city from the user.
 If a valid city was not used, the end and with no results.
   - Once a validate city was obtain, get details about the city i.e. Regional information and a summarized history about the city.
-- Note: Obviously, this use-case can be achieved by using a single agent with a one-shot prompt, but as stated before, the objective is to demonstrate prompt chaining across multiple agents.
+  - **Note**: Obviously, this use-case can be achieved using a single agent with a one-shot prompt.
+As stated before, the objective is to demonstrate the design pattern and keeping the use-case as simple as possible for demonstration purposes.
+- Features:
+  - Multi-Agent
+  - Graphs
+  - States
+  - Result Type
+  - Prompt Chaining
 - Workflow
 <p style="margin-left: 40px;">
   <img src="resources/prompt_chaining.png" alt="AI Agent" width="600">